AFLplusplus/AFLplusplus/instrumentation/README.llvm.md

 ## 2a) How to use this - short

-Set the `LLVM_CONFIG` variable to the clang version you want to use, e.g.
+Set the `LLVM_CONFIG` variable to the clang version you want to use, e.g.:

 ```
 LLVM_CONFIG=llvm-config-9 make